Kurt Weill biography

 Joachimson, by the way, would later emigrate to America and change his name to Felix Jackson.
 Some of you may know him as the screenwriter of Destry Rides Again (1939) a western with Marlene Dietrich in the female lead.
 He was briefly married to actress Deanna Durbin and produced the Deanna Durbin vehicle Lady on a Train (1945).

 After the Na und… fiasco, Weill, Paul Hindemith, Darius Milhaud, & Ernst Toch were each commissioned to write works for the German Chamber Music Festival to take place in Baden-Baden in July 1927.
-(I can't resist an aside: There's a song "Triplets," written by one of Weill's later collaborators in the U.S., Howard Dietz, with whom he wrote the World War II propaganda song "Schickelgruber," a song we will definitely do in our February 2022 Seattle premiere and will probably trot out sooner if you catch us in the right mood.
+(I can't resist an aside: There's a song "Triplets," written by one of Weill's later collaborators in the U.S., Howard Dietz, with whom he wrote the World War II propaganda song "Schickelgruber" (which we've recorded, here on Youtube 🔗).
 "Triplets" was made famous by Danny Kaye, and contains the lines "Every summer we go away to Baden-Baden-Baden / Every winter we come back home to Walla Walla Walla.")

 Weill and Kaiser started in March 1927 on a piece that, parallel to their prior collaboration Der Protagonist, quickly got too big for it's original target venue and took on a life of its own as the one-act opera buffa Der Zar läßt sich photographieren ("The Tsar Has his Photograph Taken").
 I was pleased to read that Kaiser's libretto was completed 4 August 1927, which happens to be the day my mother was born.
 As of this writing, all I've ever heard of Der Zar is the recording of the instrumental "Tango Angele," which is OK but would not have won me over to Weill if I didn't already know his other work.
 Besides that tango, Der Zar apparently also includes a foxtrot.
 Weill used dance forms like those a lot throughout the rest of his career: our February 2022 Seattle show will include at least two tangos, a foxtrot, and a waltz, plus several other pieces that include tango elements.
 Der Zar was the last time in his European career that Weill through-composed a piece rather than writing discrete "numbers."
 The instrumental tango for the dance scene, "Tango Angele," was the first Weill song to be recorded.
 Unusually, especially for opera, the recorded version, made available as part of the package when a theater purchased the score, was intended to be played in a dance scene during the performance, rather than having an orchestra play that part live.
 Weill wanted this piece and Der Protagonist to be performed together on a bill.
 That didn't happen for the premiere (which paired it with Niccola Spinelli's A Basso Porto), but happened quite a few times over the years following, often in productions arranged by Weill himself.
 Der Zar was also often paired with Stravinsky's Oedipus Rex.
 By the way, "Tango Angele" was a hit, Weill's first.